 Some ideal empathy statements include “I can see why you would feel …… because of……” or “that makes sense you would feel ….. because of …..”
 Some shorter empathy statements can include “that sucks” or “no wonder you feel that way” or “that sounds really stressful.”
 With the example above of my wife venting about her friends not spending enough time with her I could empathize with “I can see how you would feel sad and frustrated that your friends aren’t making enough time for you.
 It makes sense that would upset you.”
 In the beginning, providing empathy may feel artificial because you probably aren’t used to responding that way.
 But like any new skill, you first have to learn how to do it until eventually it becomes more authentic and natural.
 Therefore, wives have grace while your husband is learning how to become more empathetic.

-What else could help if you start thinking "I hate my husband?"
+Leave a comment below on what else could help if you start thinking "I hate my husband."